Custom Development and Feature Extension

 - Create a file in

-). - Define sections and options (e.g.,
+/etc/config/(e.g.,/etc/config/myservice). - Define sections and options (e.g.,

-to read/write parameters. - Integrate with
+uciCLI orlibucito read/write parameters. - Integrate with

-or UBUS for dynamic updates.
+LuCIor UBUS for dynamic updates.

 Structure: